-If you own your own business you probably know that it’s usually good company and personal tax planning to pay profits into your pension fund.
+If you own your business you probably know that it’s usually good tax planning to pay profits into your pension fund.

 If you’ve got personal cash surplus to requirements, and you’re a higher rate tax payer, a personal pension contribution might be the best route for you.

-And they’re usually paying themselves a low salary and topping up with dividends.
+And they’re usually paying themselves a low salary and topping up their income with dividends.

 As explained in our popular article Dividends and Pensions personal pension contributions are limited to 100% of salary and you can’t take dividends into account.